AnserBeg/soft-sme1/docs/ai-assistant/subagents/safety-policy-subagent.md

 - Implemented `planner_service.policy_engine` to normalize pending planner actions and evaluate policy rules with a five-minute cache per company.
 - The engine falls back to a static ruleset when PostgreSQL connectivity is unavailable so local development and CI remain deterministic.
 - Severity aggregation now merges policy tags, escalation instructions, and fallback step guidance for any matched rule, ensuring downstream systems receive structured guardrail context.
+- Added `planner_service.guardrail_verifier` to orchestrate an audited LLM verifier with structured retries.
+The deterministic evaluation result is handed off with normalized context so the LLM can add nuanced policy signals without compromising repeatability.
+Failures fall back to the baseline deterministic decision while logging telemetry for responders.
 - Added a Phase 2 regression scenario (`privacy-export-guardrail.yaml`) that exercises the privacy/export block rule introduced in the static dataset.

 ## Failure Handling & Runbook